Skip to main content

 • Document library with permissions pulled from your identity system

-At the booth we’ll show live how a SharePoint news list lands in the Staffbase dashboard as a widget in under five minutes — including permission checks.
+We’ll show you live how a SharePoint news list lands in the Staffbase dashboard as a widget in under five minutes — including permission checks.

 4. CxO and leadership communication widgets